Year ended 31 July 2024

 Reporting on other information

 The other information comprises all of the information in the Annual Report other than the financial statements and our auditors’ report thereon.
 The Council is responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

 If we identify an apparent material inconsistency or material misstatement, we are required to perform procedures to conclude whether there is a material misstatement of the financial statements or a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report based on these responsibilities.

 Responsibilities for the financial statements and the audit

-As explained more fully in the Council responsibilities in respect of the financial statements, the Council is responsible for the preparation of the financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.
+As explained more fully in the Council’s responsibilities in respect of the financial statements, the Council is responsible for the preparation of the financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.
 The Council is also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

 Auditors’ responsibilities for the audit of the financial statements

 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors’ report that includes our opinion.
-Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

-Based on our understanding of the College and industry, we identified that the principal risks of non-compliance with laws and regulations related to compliance with the initial and ongoing conditions of registration of the Office for Students, and compliance with the terms of conditions of funding received from both the Office for Students and UKRI (including funding received from Research England), and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Office for Students’ Accounts Direction (OfS 2019.41) and the College’s Charter and Statutes.
-We evaluated management’s incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the use of journals to manipulate financial performance, management bias when making estimates and the classification of items on the cash flow statement.
-Audit procedures performed included:
+Based on our understanding of the University and industry, we identified that the principal risks of non-compliance with laws and regulations related to compliance with the initial and ongoing conditions of registration of the Office for Students, and compliance with the terms of conditions of funding received from both the Office for Students and UK Research and Innovation (including funding received from Research England), and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as the Office for Students’ Accounts Direction (OfS 2019.41).

-• identifying and testing journal entries using a riskbased targeting approach for unexpected account combinations;
+• identifying and testing journal entries using a risk-based targeting approach for unexpected account combinations;

 There are inherent limitations in the audit procedures described above.
 We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.